🎣 Fly Rod Weight Explained (UK Rivers): 3wt vs 4wt vs 5wt for Trout & Grayling

 🎯 Best Fly Rod Weight for UK Fishing (Quick Guide)

-• Small streams & brooks: 3wt or 4wt
+• Small streams and brooks: 3wt or 4wt

 • Most UK rivers: 4wt